psanan/website/README.md

 * Front page grid

+* Move info from Bitbucket to Century playlist page

 * Expand publications section to have pics of Thesis, PFKrylov, Work w/ Dan (or maybe just have this on the planned front page grid)

 * Lists!